lirbank/preview-branches-with-cloudflare/README.md

 - Push to any other branch → preview deploy, backed by a Neon branch dedicated to that Git branch and reused across commits.

 The connection string reaches the Worker as `env.HYPERDRIVE` (Hyperdrive binding) and as plain `env.DATABASE_URL` (pooled) and `env.DATABASE_URL_UNPOOLED` (unpooled) values.

+Hyperdrive is required here, not a nice-to-have: Neon's WebSocket driver doesn't run on Cloudflare Workers, and Neon's HTTP driver doesn't support interactive transactions.
+That leaves the `pg` TCP driver — and Hyperdrive is what makes TCP Postgres from a Worker fast.

 There are no GitHub Actions workflows and no Neon GitHub App or `create-branch-action` — everything is handled by the one deploy script.